isabelroses/website/content/nix-shells.md

 }
 ```

-You may have notice that we are not taking any inputs and are only producing outputs and thats beacuse we don't need a package set here.
+You may have notice that we are not taking any inputs and are only producing outputs and thats because we don't need a package set here.
 Then our `comfy/*` files will look like the ones we defined at the beginning of this post.

 ## Wrapping up

 Nix is a great tool for managing dependencies, and I hope this post has helped you understand how to use it in your projects.
-If you have any futher questions feel free to [email me](mailto:isabel@isabelroses.com) or join [my discord server](https://discord.gg/8RVhHeJH3x).
+If you have any further questions feel free to [email me](mailto:isabel@isabelroses.com) or join [my discord server](https://discord.gg/8RVhHeJH3x).
 Thanks for reading!!!
-And If you really enjoyed the post please consider donating so I can keep doing this kind of thing on [kofi](https://ko-fi.com/isabelroses) or [GitHub Sponsers](https://github.com/sponsors/isabelroses).
+And If you really enjoyed the post please consider donating so I can keep doing this kind of thing on [kofi](https://ko-fi.com/isabelroses) or [GitHub Sponsors](https://github.com/sponsors/isabelroses).